natewalters/article-examples/type-error-example/README.md

 # TypeError: Class.yourStaticMethod is not a function Example

-An example showing the danger of crossing your class dependencies
+An example showing the danger of crossing your class dependencies.
+From "[TypeError: your static class method is not a function](https://medium.com/take-chances-make-mistakes/typeerror-your-static-class-method-is-not-a-function-3f9c11cb852b)" on Medium.com.

 ## How to use